marcoalopez/GrainSizeTools/DOCS/_Paleopizometry.md

 |       ``'Valcke' ``        |      arith. mean       |    BLG, SGR    |     calcite      |     Valcke et al. (2015)      |
 |  ```'VanderWal_wet'```*§*  |      arith. mean       |                | Olivine, dry/wet |   Van der Wal et al. (1993)   |

 *† Apparent grain size measured as equivalent circular diameters (ECD) with no stereological correction and reported in microns.
-The use of non-linear scales are indicated*
+The use of non-linear scales is indicated*
 *‡ Shimizu piezometer requires to provide the temperature during deformation in K*
 *§ These piezometers were originally calibrated using linear intercepts (LI) instead of ECD*